DCF Model Template

 DCF Step 3 – Discount the cash flows to get the present value

 In step 3 of this DCF walk through it’s time to discount the forecast period (from step 1) and the terminal value (from step 2) back to the present value using a discount rate.
-The discount rate is almost always equal to the company’s weighted average cost of capital (WACC).
+The discount rate used is typically the company’s weighted average cost of capital (WACC).

 The best way to calculate the present value in Excel is with the XNPV function, which can account for unevenly spaced out cash flows (which are very common).